Information for term Spanish Language & Culture

 OverviewClick to Open

-Practice Spanish in the gorgeous capital city of Andalusia.
+Practice your Spanish in the gorgeous sun-soaked capital of southern Spain.

-Enjoy your favorite tapas during nights out with new friends; dance the flamenco during a cultural class or spend a morning touring churches, cathedrals and other architectural gems; stroll along the scenic Guadalquivir River or relax along the banks while taking in the local rowing culture.
+Enjoy your favorite tapas during nights out with new friends; dance flamenco during a cultural class or spend a morning touring castles, churches, cathedrals, and other architectural gems; stroll along the scenic Guadalquivir River or relax along the banks while taking in the local rowing culture.
 Mingle with peers and meet Spanish high school students through organized activities.

 You’ll also spend quality time with your homestay, practicing your Spanish as you prepare and share meals, shop at local markets, learn local customs, and enjoy everyday family life in a different country, far from home.